 registered over 2,000 substances;

-served as lead registrant (LR) for over 200 substances;
+served as the lead registrant (LR) for over 200 substances;

-prepared over 5,000 REACH SDS and CLP labels to date;
+prepared over 5,000 REACH safety data sheets (SDSs) and classification, labelling and packaging (CLP) labels to date;

-acted as only representative for over 3,000 non-EU companies;
+acted as the OR for over 3,000 non-EU companies;

 served clients in more than 25 countries;